 Other groups also came up with original ideas for more efficient maintenance of complex vessels: from organisational ideas, such as merging together the DMI and DMO (Defence Material Organisation) and the set-up of a virtual warehouse, all the way to technical ideas such as the use of hydrogen at room temperature (as a result of which cooling installations are no longer needed on-board) and even campaign ideas to increase the capacity of qualified staff.
 “It is buzzing here.
 It is impressive that the input we gave resulted in this output of such practical and refreshing ideas”, says Pieter van Noort, head of the Maritime Technology Department of DMI.
 “The power of this type of initiative is that people are working on common challenges, from the point-of-view of multiple disciplines”.

 Rob Kramer, deputy commander and present at the presentations: “It is unbelievably positive to see that there are so many young people who can teach us something.
 Their ideas and spot-on solutions are of course interesting, but much more interesting is the fact that they keep asking us ‘why?’”.
 Kramer provides an example: “In our case, a vessel has a five-year cycle.
 This means that it is used for four years and then goes in for maintenance for one year.
 “Can maintenance not be done in much less time than a year?” is therefore a very valid question.
 We were also made to take a look at the marketing of defence activities.
 This is also something we are going to concentrate on because working with the private sector is a prime focus of ours for the future.
 This will contribute to greater command out at sea, which is what we are doing it for”.

-WCM Summer School
+About the WCM Summer School

-Please click here to see the pictures.
+Please click here to find pictures of the week.